randolpho/node-configure/README.md

 #Default Behavior

-_node-configure_ will attempt to load the file specified by the `--config` switch relative to the current working directory as obtained via `process.cwd()`.
+The first time the _node-configure_ module is required by an application, it will attempt to load the file specified by the `--config` switch relative to the current working directory as obtained via `process.cwd()`.
 If _node-configure_ fails to find or load the file, it will throw an exception.

 If the `--config` switch is not included as a command line parameter, _node-configure_ will attempt to load the file "config.json" in the current working directory.
 If that file is not found, _node-configure_ will throw an exception.